Home

 Dear readers,

-As always, we continue to support and promote our sister magazine Humanising Language Teaching https://www.hltmag.co.uk/oct25/
+As always, we continue to support and promote our sister magazine Humanising Language Teaching https://www.hltmag.co.uk/may26/

 HOT NEWS:

 We hope you continue to enjoy The Pilgrims Teacher Trainer Journal and our contribution to encouraging the best of good practice in teacher education.
 As always, we would be delighted to receive feedback on any of the articles which you can send to me at the email address below and we would love to receive contributions – articles, interviews, book and resources reviews from teacher educators globally.
 A brief description of the guidelines for writers can be found on the website.
+If you think that you might be able to offer even a small financial contribution in supporting the journal, this would be much appreciated and you can do so in the contributions section of the teacher trainer website.

 Phil: phil.dexter@pilgrimsttj.com